HORSE OWNERS OPTIONS

 humans.
 Except for Spring, feed is marginal and requires supplements.

-No corrals, and hitching rails are inadequate.
+No corrals, and the hitching rails are inadequate.
 Horses must be hobbled

 to graze and take rope for overhead picket lines.